mitsuba-renderer/drjit-core/README.md

 Note weird-looking code fragment ``mov.$t0 $r0, 0.5``.
 This is a *template* for an operation expressed in [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html).
-Familiarity with PTX is not needed to use Enoki-JIT, and there are higher-level wrappers for any conceivable standard operation.
+Familiarity with PTX is not needed to use Dr.Jit, and there are higher-level wrappers for any conceivable standard operation.
 We simply show the lowest-level interface here to illustrate how things fit together.

-The ``$`` expressions are placeholders that Enoki-JIT will replace with something meaningful when the final program is generated.
+The ``$`` expressions are placeholders that Dr.Jit will replace with something meaningful when the final program is generated.
 For example ``$t0`` is the type of the output argument (we could also have written ``f32`` as the type is known here), and ``$r0`` is the register name associated to the output